U.S. flag

 Treatment / Management

+The initial management of epicondylitis is conservative.
+Nonoperative treatment is successful in more than 95% of patients.
+When treated with observation alone, symptoms persist between 6 months and 2 years.[8][9]
+First-line therapies include rest, ice, analgesics, bracing, and physical therapy.
+Relative rest and activity modification are key components to resolution and are required in both athletes and the general population for at least 6 weeks.
 During the early stages, when acute inflammation may be present, ice, compression, and elevation may provide benefits.
 As the condition evolves into chronic tendinosis, these therapies are less likely to be effective.
 Non-steroidal anti-inflammatory drugs (NSAIDs) are a common choice for pain relief despite limited evidence on their effectiveness.
 A Cochrane review demonstrated low-quality evidence for short-term pain relief with topical NSAIDs, while results for oral NSAIDs have been inconclusive.[10]

 Bracing typically employs a counterforce strap applied just distal to the elbow joint to minimize the strain applied on the tendon origin at the medial epicondyle.
-Patients treated with a counterforce brace show improvement in pain and function compared to physical therapy at six weeks, but no difference after 26 weeks.
-Volar wrist splints are an option to immobilize the wrist and limit flexor activity.
-While wrist splints may result in a reduction in pain, they should be reserved for severe cases as they may result in a longer duration of symptoms.[11]
+Patients treated with a counterforce brace show improvement in pain and function compared to physical therapy at 6 weeks, but no difference after 26 weeks.
+Volar wrist splints are a method for immobilizing the wrist and limiting flexor activity.
+While wrist splints may reduce pain, they should be reserved for severe cases, as they may prolong symptom duration.[11]
+Physical therapy includes rehabilitation programs aimed at strengthening and improving flexibility.
+It also provides modalities for soft-tissue mobilization.
+When used in isolation or as adjunctive therapy, eccentric exercises improve function and grip strength and reduce pain.[12]

-Surgical intervention is rarely necessary but is a consideration in cases with severe pain or marked dysfunction that is refractory to conservative treatments after six months or in cases persisting for longer than 12 months.
+Surgical intervention is rarely necessary but is a consideration in cases with severe pain or marked dysfunction that is refractory to conservative treatments after 6 months or in cases persisting for longer than 12 months.

 Differential Diagnosis